hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-run-cli-cmd user composer require package

-The function runs a limited list of cli commands with dropped privileges as the specific hestia user
+This function runs a limited list of cli commands with dropped privileges as the specific hestia user

 *******************************************************************